Reviews, Best Prices, Comparisons, Expert Buying Guides

 Step-by-Step Guide to Changing ISO on Nikon D3100

-The Nikon D3100 offers easy access to ISO settings via the camera’s menu system and dedicated buttons.
-Follow these steps to change ISO on your Nikon D3100:
+The Nikon D3100 gives you the option of accessible ISO settings through either the camera’s menu system or the specified buttons.
+To change ISO on your Nikon D3100 just follow these steps:

 Step 1: Power On Your Nikon D3100

-Ensure that your Nikon D3100 DSLR camera is powered on and ready for use.
+The first step is to turn on your Nikon D3100 DSLR camera and make it ready for use.

 Step 2: Access the Shooting Menu

-Press the “Menu” button located on the back of the camera to access the main menu.
+To access the main menu, press the “Menu” button on the back of the camera.

 Step 3: Navigate to ISO Sensitivity Settings

-Using the multi-selector (directional pad), navigate to the “Shooting Menu” tab, which is represented by a camera icon.
-Scroll down to highlight the “ISO sensitivity settings” option and press the “OK” button to enter the ISO sensitivity settings menu.
+With the help of the multi-selector (directional pad), go to the “Shooting Menu” tab, which is marked by a camera icon.
+Select the “ISO sensitivity settings” option by scrolling down and then press the “OK” button to enter the ISO sensitivity settings menu.

 Step 4: Select Desired ISO Sensitivity

-Within the ISO sensitivity settings menu, you can select the desired ISO sensitivity value from the available options.
-Use the multi-selector to navigate through the ISO sensitivity values and press the “OK” button to confirm your selection.
+In the ISO sensitivity settings menu, you will be able to select the desired ISO sensitivity value from the given range of options.
+The multi-selector will help you to move through the ISO sensitivity values and once you have your choice, press the “OK” button to confirm it.

 Step 5: Exit the Menu